APLMOOC/APLMOOC/docs/course/ch0/part2.md

     Return the sign of the product (1 if it is positive, -1 if it is negative, and 0 if it is zero).

-There are many ways to solve this problem (try it!).
+There are many ways to solve this problem (try it in Python or a language you are already familiar with!).
-The only arguably _incorrect_ way is to actually multiply all the numbers together (that would take a lot of time and cause integer overflow for big lists or big numbers).
+The naïve way - multiplying all the numbers together - is inefficient and may cause integer overflow for big lists or big numbers in some languages.

-Consider the following solution in Python.
+Consider the following efficient solution in Python.

 !!! note "Python solution"

+    Solution:
     ```python
-    raw_values = input()
-    values = raw_values.split()
+    def solution(values):
         result = 1

-    for str_value in values:
+        for value in values:
-        value = int(str_value)

             if value == 0:
                 result = 0
                 break
             elif value > 0:
                 continue
             else:
                 result *= -1

         print(result)
     ```

+    Execution:
+    ```python
+    solution([1, 3, 5, -4])
+    ```

+    Result:
+    ```python
+    -1
+    ```

 Sure, this solution could definitely be optimised and shortened.
 However, this is also how beginner Python programmers are often taught to approach problems such as this.

-You'll notice that there is a lot of overhead in this solution: the programmer has to split the input, manually go through the list using a loop, convert string data to integer format, handle all of the different cases themselves (making sure they are exhaustive), and print the result to the screen themselves.
+You'll notice that there is a lot of overhead in this solution: the programmer manually go through the list using a loop, handle all of the different cases (making sure they are exhaustive), and print the result to the screen themselves.
+New students have to understand that functions are called using parentheses, while square brackets and commas are used for lists.

 Compare this to the equivalent APL solution.

 !!! note "APL solution"

+    Solution:
     ```apl
-    ×/×
+    solution ← ×/×
+    ```

+    Execution:
+    ```apl
+    solution 1 3 5 ¯4
+    ```

+    Result:
+    ```
+    ¯1
     ```

 This isn't just part of the solution, this isn't a little section thereof, this is _the whole solution_.